-While these small business essentials are key to running a successful business, it’s important to have a solid business plan.
+While utilizing capable small business software is key to running a successful business, it’s important to have a solid business plan.
 Which the Ghostbusters didn’t have; at least, not at the beginning.

 You know, it just occurred to me that we really haven’t had a successful test of this equipment.—Dr. Raymond Stantz

-That’s why today’s Ghostbusters should subscribe to the Thryv blog — they’d read articles about building a business plan and other ways to ready their business for scary-good growth.
+That’s why today’s Ghostbusters should subscribe to the Thryv blog — they’d read articles about building a business plan and how our business management software can help your business achieve scary-good growth.